BharateshPoojary/llm-model/README.md

 ## PDF Summarizer using LLM
-A powerful LLM-based PDF summarizer web application that allows users to interact with the content of any uploaded PDF using natural language.
-Built to enhance productivity by enabling quick content extraction, Q&A, and conversation history.
+A powerful LLM-based PDF summarizer web application that allows users to interact with the content of any uploaded PDF.
 ## Features
 🔐 User Authentication
 Sign up using your email and password.
 After registration, enter the verification code to access the app.